How did you start a career in design?

 Describe your collection for ETNO LVIV.
 What is its main message?

 authentic embroidery, variety of ornaments and natural materials impress me.
-It is Impressive, how people could have a strong sense of color , composition without any “art education”, books and works of art, just inspired by nature, family, values and original culture.
-I’m inspired by them, their huge legacy for all of us.
-Of course, I can’t disagree that ethnic motifs in design is the trend of recent years.
-Art is cyclical, sooner or later every artist is drawn to its origins, to the native.
-To my mind, this “trend” is favorite.
+It is exceptional how people could have had a strong feel for color and composition without any “arts education”, books and works of art, simply inspired by nature, family, values, and original culture.
+I’m inspired by them and their great legacy left for all of us.
+Of course, I can only agree that ethnic motifs in design are the trend of recent years.
+Art is cyclical; now and then all artists go back to their origins, to the native.
+This is my favorite trend.

 How long does it take to create one thing?
 What are the stages of this process?

 model is created as based on my personal requirements for clothing.
-Each model has several phased of fittings, during which final edits are made.
-Sometimes the bottom line is unexpected.
-At times, the thing in what you’re not quite sure, turns out to be incredible, sometimes on the contrary, we have to correct, to finalize the details.
-Anything can happen, we only learn, but try very hard to have everything professionally done!
+It has to undergo several fittings, during which final changes are introduced.
+Sometimes the final result is completely unexpected.
+At times, the thing in which you’re not quite sure, turns out to be incredible, sometimes on the contrary, we have to correct, to finalize the details.
+Anything can happen, we only learn, but try very hard to have everything done professionally.

-The years of training at the Academy gave me a sense of color, composition and aesthetics.
+The years of studying at the Academy gave me a sense of color, composition and aesthetics.
 Most often I am guided by my own senses.
 I can subconsciously feel what is cool and what is not.

 Are there any taboos for you in design?